Fireworks ban frustrates businesses

 Illet recognizes the important caveat of that statement, and the predicament local authorities face.

-“If you don’t trust somebody to do something, you just make it harder to get the product,” she said.
+“If you don’t trust somebody to do something, you just make it harder to get the product,” she expressed.

-There are processes for illegal fireworks to be sold in Colorado, which includes signing a sworn statement that the products won’t be used in the state.
+There are processes for illegal fireworks to be sold in Colorado, including signing a sworn statement that the products won’t be used in the state.

-With the problem of illegal fireworks being shot off in Colorado Springs unlikely to be ever solved, she knows people have workarounds that, ultimatley, put her business at a disadvantage.
+With the problem of illegal fireworks being shot off in Colorado Springs unlikely to be ever solved, she knows people have workarounds that, ultimately, put her business at a disadvantage.

 “As long as people are willing to break the law and buy the aerial fireworks from out of state and light them, even during a fire ban, I guess we’re just going to have to deal with the fact that the Sheriff can put a fireworks ban on and stop everybody [from selling],” Ilett said.